 If you want 20% off that thing you learned about on a podcast but you don’t want that podcaster to make any money off you, you can search for another code with Google.
 However, know that influencers (and individuals who get promo codes from refer-a-friend programs) will go to coupon sites and the comments of blog posts and share their codes.
 So instead of giving the commission to the person who introduced you to the product, you’re giving the same amount to a complete stranger.

 The first money I ever made from Wardrobe Oxygen was from ads.
-I joined the BlogHer network way back in 2007.
+I joined the BlogHer network way back in 2007 (it's now under SheMedia).
 I hardly knew any HTML but was able to add some code to my backend and the ads showed up magically and earned me a few dollars each month thanks to visits to my site.

 Ads are essentially the same in this day and age, but they are more infused into a site’s design.
 Also, site owners have more control over what types of ads and selling what products will show up.

 I deleted ads from my site around 2010 because they looked tacky and didn’t really bring me much money.
-I joined Mediavine a couple of years ago because I learned from friends that the money was quite good as were the quality of the ads.
+I joined Mediavine a few years ago because I learned from friends that the money was quite good as was the quality of ads.
 My friend was right; I make enough money from the ads on this site that I can reduce the number of sponsored posts I do.
-It is the equivalent of 1-2 sponsored posts (see below where I explain sponsored posts).
+Each month I make from Mediavine the equivalent of 2-3 sponsored posts (see below where I explain sponsored posts).

 Companies will pay bloggers, influencers, celebrities, and websites money to write about them.
 This can come in the form of a mention in an article, video, newsletter, podcast, TV or radio segment, or blog post; a feature in an Instagram photo and caption, one or a series of Instagram Story or Snapchat “slides”, or an entire blog post, newsletter, or article dedicated to them.
 Per the FTC, we are supposed to clearly state this sponsorship before you read or hear anything about the company and “above the fold” (you don’t have to click to read more to see the disclosure).